Craig-Venables/Python-Origin-Graph/ReadMe.md

 txt files and folders within the filepath specified.
 Due to this is if you set "save file" True you cannot run the program a second time without deleting/moving the origin file.
 This will be changed later.

+ypu also need too install all packages use pipenv install

 ### Graph Templates:

 Please use the template provided as python places the data within the file in specific places however if you want to